wangwanlu09/BRMM_webapp/README.md

 - **Data Integrity:** I assume that the data in the database remains complete, without duplicate records or inconsistent data.
 For instance, we might assume that course names in the `course` table are unique.

 - **Database Security Measures:** It is assumed that the database includes security measures such as encrypted passwords, safeguarding sensitive user and administrator credentials.

-This addition emphasizes the consideration of security measures within the database, highlighting the inclusion of encrypted passwords to secure sensitive user and administrator information.

 ### Design Decisions